Polar H10 Review

 PRICE & AVAILABILITY

-In the USA the H10 is available with a 10% discount from PowerMeterCity (checkout code: the5krunner10) and you help this blog in a small way by purchasing from there.
+In the USA the H10 is available with a 10% discount from PowerMeterCity (checkout code: the5krunner10) and you help this blog and this Polar H10 Review in a small way by purchasing from there.
 Thank you.
 It should be about $10 cheaper than the normal Amazon price.